Home

 Contact

-A Day in the Life as a Engineer (Part-2 – What if you’re NOT on Watch?)
+A Day in the Life as a Engineer, Part-2 – What if you're NOT on Watch?

 In Part 1 of this article, we discussed what life is generally like onboard mostly from the perspective of a 3rd Assistant Engineer (3 A/E) Watch-stander.
 We scratched the surface on what life is like on the Watch-rotation, what the daily schedule is, what standing a Watch entails, and what happens outside of working hours.
 With that said, can we expect the people who are supposed to be paying attention to the operation of the Engineering Plant to get into big maintenance projects and other tasks requiring full attention?
 Of course not.
-This is where the ‘Day working’ side of engineering comes in.
-The term Day-worker is generally used to describe someone in a department that is not currently part of the Watch rotation and works during the (somewhat) traditional working hours.
+This is where the 'Day working' side of engineering comes in.

 Do ALL ships have Dayworkers?